elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 end
 ```

+For every `field`, we just copied the definition, and replaced the word `field` with `add`, while for the `belongs_to` line,
-We've added all fields, respecting their definition, and we've added a `location_id` field to the `plants` table, referring to
+we've written a `location_id` line in the `plants` table, referring to the `locations` table.
+This implies we use its default
-the `locations` table, by its default primary key, `id`.
-Obviously, the migration works if we first create the `locations` table,
-which we then refer from `plants`.
+primary key, `id`.
+Obviously, for the migration to work, we need first create the `locations` table, which we then refer from
+`plants`.

-With the initial migration in place, let's apply it, so that we can finally have a look at the database tables.
+With this `initial_migration` in place, let's apply it, so that we can finally have a look at the database tables.

 ```
 mix ecto.migrate